Projected Multi-Agent Consensus Equilibrium for Ptychographic Image Reconstruction: Reconstruction Algorithms

 Introducing new variables $u = \mathcal{F} D v$ and $w_j = \mathcal{F} D x_j$, we can obtain $F_j(x_j)$ from $u^* = \mathcal{F} D v^*$, where $v^*$ is the solution of \eqref{eq:Fjv} and we use \eqref{eq1} to rewrite $f_j$ to get

-Since the complex argument/phase of $u$ is not constrained by $y_j$, it must equal the phase of $w_j$, so we can write $u = r \frac{w_j}{|w_j|}$, where $r$ is nonnegative and the fraction is 0 if the numerator is 0.
+Since the complex argument/phase of $u$ is not constrained by $y_j$, it must equal the phase of $w_j$, so we can write $u = r \odot \frac{w_j}{|w_j|}$, where $r$ is nonnegative, $\odot$ is the Hadamard product, and the fraction is 0 where $w_j$ is 0.
 Using this in \eqref{eq:Fju}, we have